encode/django-rest-framework/docs/api-guide/throttling.md

 ## UserRateThrottle

 The `UserThrottle` will throttle users to a given rate of requests across the API.
 The user id is used to generate a unique key to throttle against.
-Unauthenticted requests will fall back to using the IP address of the incoming request is used to generate a unique key to throttle against.
+Unauthenticted requests will fall back to using the IP address of the incoming request to generate a unique key to throttle against.

 The allowed request rate is determined from one of the following (in order of preference).